How Your Needs and Desires Lead to “Home Sweet Home”

 - Describe your ideal scenario when it comes to your home purchase and why.

-14 Questions To Answer Before You Start Looking for A Home — All of the questions above provide some important insights on where you want to go with your life and your expectations for your new home.
-But we aren’t finished just yet.
+Pat yourself on the back for taking the time to carefully go through these questions.
+Your answers will provide some important insights on where you want to go with your life and your expectations for your new home.